tbensky/PrologScheduling/README.md

 time_slot(0,[[m,w,f],[20,10,21,00]]).
 ```

-This means any class that is needed to be schedule as a `group 0` class will need to be placed on Mon, Wed, or Fri, from 7:10-8am, 8:10-9am, etc. In other
+These are the classes that meet 3x/week on Mon, Wed, and Fri.
+So any class that is needed to be schedule as a `group 0` class will need to be placed on Mon, Wed, or Fri, with any
+of the specified times, 7:10-8am or 8:10-9am or 9:10am-10am, etc. In other
-words, although a `group 0` class  is always 50 min long, it cannot just be placed at just any time, like 10:15am-11:05am.
+words, although a `group 0` class  is always 50 min long, but it cannot just be placed at just any time, like 10:15am-11:05am.

-Here are some more time slots for the `group 1` Tues/Thurs (t=tues, r=thurs) classes:
+Here are some more time slots for `group 1` Tues/Thurs (t=tues, r=thurs) classes:

 ```prolog